whelanh/arkdep/.github/README.md

-# Automated AtomicArch Builds
+AtomicArch

-This repository provides automated daily builds of AtomicArch ***configurations*** (not images) using GitHub Actions.
 AtomicArch is a customized Arkane Linux image and is only useful if you already have installed Arkane.
 You should refer to https://arkanelinux.org/ for full details on Arkane Linux.

 This customization was designed to emulate Bluefin-dx.
 In addition to the image, ```init_atomicarch.sh``` can be used for the initial deployment of AtomicArch.
 Once AtomicArch is deployed and you've rebooted, ```init2_atomicarch.sh``` can be used to add useful Flatpaks, chezmoi, Brew etc.  ***These init scripts only have to be run once.***

-Note: The ```arkdep-build.d/atomicarch/extensions/post_install.sh``` adds two AUR packages during image build: rstudio-desktop-bin and r-rjava.
+*Note: The ```arkdep-build.d/atomicarch/extensions/post_install.sh``` adds two AUR packages during image build: rstudio-desktop-bin and r-rjava.*

-An ```update.sh``` is provided to easily update your image.
+An ```update.sh``` is provided to easily update your image on a regular basis.
 After doing the build, it uses ```compare_pkgs.sh``` to report on package changes, additions, and deletions.
 It cleans up your arkdep/target directory and copies the most recent .tar.zst file to arkdep/cache using ```copy_cleanup_oneliner.sh```.
 It then deploys the new image and invokes ```flatpak update```

-### `The automated build function is not useful as it doesn't build a full image (due to Google's 14 Gb space constraint).`
+### `The automated build function described below is not useful as it doesn't build a full image (due to Google's 14 Gb space constraint).`
+This repository's workflow in ```.github``` provides automated daily builds of AtomicArch ***configurations*** (not images) using GitHub Actions.
-So the ***daily build is turned off***.
+So the ***daily build is currently turned off***.
 Currently the only possible use would be to track changes in my configuration using the compare shell script.

+### `The Workflow below can be ignored for now.`
 ## Workflow

 ### `build-atomicarch.yml` (Main Workflow)